 Corrective actions for all EPC-CP programs and projects are initiated, tracked, corrected, and documented according to P330-6, Nonconformance Control and Reporting, P322-4, Issues Management, ADESH-QAP-001, ADESH Quality Assurance Plan, and Group procedures.
-A corrective action that meets any of the following criteria will be entered into the Issues Management Tool that will be screened as high, medium, or low.
+A condition requiring corrective action that meets any of the following criteria is entered into the Issues Management Tool and will be screened as high, medium, or low.

-- Corrective action was not completed by the expected completion date. - A schedule is sent to the EPA Region 6 requesting an extension of the 45-day timeframe to complete a corrective action and corrective action was not completed by the required completion date provided in the letter. - Repeat corrective actions or trends identified by EPC-CP personnel. - Conditions requiring immediate action, where failure to take action would result in pollutants being released to a water body of the State or an immediate non-compliance with the MSGP. - Violations identified by the regulatory authority. - Other issues as deemed necessary by EPC-CP personnel.
+- Corrective action was not completed by the expected completion date. - A schedule is sent to the EPA Region 6 requesting an extension of the 45-day or 90-day timeframe to complete a corrective action and corrective action was not completed by the required completion date provided in the letter or as approved by EPA. - All benchmark Additional Implementation Measure (AIM) level 2 or 3 exceedances. - Repeat corrective actions or trends identified by EPC-CP personnel. - Conditions requiring immediate action, where failure to take action would result in pollutants being released to a water body of the State or an immediate non-compliance with the MSGP. - Violations identified by the regulatory authority. - Other issues as deemed necessary by EPC-CP personnel.